rsalaza4/Resume-Screening/README.md

 # Resume Screening
-This repository contains a Python code for screening a candidate's resume and analyzing his/her background.
+This repository contains a Python code for screening a candidate's resume and analyzing their background.

 ## Requirements